How Can Nerve Problems (Neuropathy) Cause Bladder and Urinary Voiding Symptoms?

 The bladder, like other organs in the body, is controlled and influenced by the nervous system.
 The symptoms depend on the type of nerve cells that are damaged.
-As many as 87% of people with diabetes report some urinary symptoms (1), and 30% of people with small fiber neuropathy had some urinary symptoms (2).
+As many as 87 percent of people with diabetes report some urinary symptoms (Frimodt-Møller, 1980), and 30 percent of people with small fiber neuropathy had some urinary symptoms (Oaklander and Klein, 2013).
 Nerve problems can cause the bladder to become overactive (going to the bathroom too often), underactive (the bladder doesn’t empty all the urine), or the sensation of the bladder can change (feelings of bladder discomfort or pain).

 Your primary doctor can begin to help you with these, and then refer you to a urologist if needed.
 Urologists are the doctors who specialize in bladder and urination symptoms.
 Your primary care doctor or urologist will ask you questions about your urination, do a physical examination (including a prostate exam for men and a pelvic exam for women) and order or perform testing.

 For a few days you will be asked to record the amount of liquids you drink, the amount of urine you void each time and any accidents (incontinence) during the night and day.
 A bladder diary helps you and your doctor diagnose what type(s) of problems you are having.

 In a private room, you will be asked to sit on a special toilet and urinate as you usually do.
 The toilet will record how much urine you pass and how strong your stream is.
 It is best to come for this test with a full bladder.
 The results are ready right away.